Hunger by the Numbers

 In its Sustainable Development Goals, the UN reveals: “If women farmers had the same access to resources as men, the number of hungry in the world could be reduced by up to 150 million.”
 Female farmers are responsible for growing, harvesting, preparing, and selling the majority of food in poor countries.
 Women are on the frontlines of the fight against hunger, yet they are frequently underrepresented at the forums where important decisions on policy and resources are made.

 Hunger can be a cause of forced migration, but forced migration can also be a cause of hunger.
 Many refugees living abroad live in neighboring countries with limited resources to begin with.
 In Lebanon, for example, nearly a third of the population are refugees, placing a huge strain on resources.
 Each year, Concern partners with Welthungerhilfe to produce the Global Hunger Index.
 Our 2018 edition underlines the connection between hunger and forced migration, a problem which can only be resolved by a political solution.

 While the causes of hunger are complex, change is possible and there is hope in action.
-Supporting Concern means that $0.90 of every dollar donated goes to our life-saving work in 24 countries around the world.
-Last year, we were able to reach over 9.2 million people with our health and nutrition initiatives, and improved the food security and livelihoods of 4.5 million.
+Supporting Concern means that $0.93 of every dollar donated goes to our life-saving work in 25 countries around the world.
+Last year, we were able to reach over 11.4 million people with our health and nutrition initiatives.